 The historic Chinook was a larger dog with good bone (intermediate bone structure), a good chest, a broad head and strong muscular hindquarters.
 Chinook himself was between 90-100+lbs.
 Chinook produced offsprings that resembled him in size, structure and temperament.
 Ultimately, Chinooks were bred to be smaller even during Walden's days to be able to compete in New England sled races with the smaller and faster Husky-type dogs.
 The smaller Chinooks of today are more agile and faster than the larger historic Chinooks and excel at agility and other fast speed sports.

 Our goal is to continue lines of the historic larger and quieter Chinooks that resembles power and endurance.

 Many of us Chinook breeders are relatively new to dog breeding and rely on established breeders as mentors.
 Ultimately, breeders develop their own set of breeding practices and goals for their program and establish their own lines.
 Having multiple lines that can be crossed with each other is critical for creating a genetically diverse breed.
 Any breeding practice that becomes singular is likely to hurt the breed.
 Unfortunately, new and younger breeders of today are encouraged to breed purely for genetic diversity which can and will hurt this lovely and still young breed.
-I am not the experienced, long-term breeder myself yet but I have great experienced mentors and I do my research.
+I am not the experienced, long-term breeder myself yet but I have great experienced mentors and I have a strong background in Science.
 Below please find some quotes from J.S.
 Bell DVM,, a veterinarian who has written many articles on matters of breeding and genetic diversity.